The Private Equity Review: South Korea

 IV Regulatory developments

 The South Korean M&A market has seen varying degrees of ups and downs in the past few years.
-Nonetheless, the South Korean M&A market continues to show resilient deal making and continued growth.
-Despite the covid-19 pandemic's substantial impact on the M&A market in 2020, positive factors such as the upward trend of the government's pro-M&A regulatory stance, various pre-emptive restructuring attempts by South Korean companies, and the ongoing development of PEFs have helped to create cautious optimism that the M&A market will continue to remain robust in 2021.
+Nonetheless, the South Korean M&A market continues to show resilient deal-making and continued growth.
+Despite the covid-19 pandemic, positive factors such as the market trend to discover future growth engines through active business reorganisation and investment in new businesses, the upward trend of the government's pro-M&A regulatory stance, various pre-emptive restructuring attempts by South Korean companies, and the ongoing development of PEFs have helped the South Korean M&A market to witness a strong bounce back in 2021 and the growth trend is expected to continue throughout 2022.

-In terms of challenges in 2021, PEFs will have to grapple with the ever-changing economic situation in South Korea, as well as with competition from strategic investors.
-Uncertainties arising from the covid-19 pandemic and the related social and economic disruption and the ongoing trade war between the United States and China are also projected to impact South Korea's M&A market in 2021.
-Nonetheless, the positive factors noted above may offset these negative influences, and considering the financial constraints of corporate and strategic investors at this juncture, there is significant dealmaking potential for both domestic and foreign PEFs in 2021.
+In terms of challenges in 2022, PEFs will have to grapple with the ever-changing economic situation in South Korea, as well as with competition from strategic investors.
+Uncertainties arising from the ongoing covid-19 pandemic and the related social and economic disruption and the continuous trade war between the United States and China are also projected to impact South Korea's M&A market in 2022.
+Nonetheless, the positive factors noted above may offset these negative influences, and considering the financial constraints of corporate and strategic investors at this juncture, there is significant deal-making potential for both domestic and foreign PEFs in 2022.

-1 Chris Chang-Hyun Song and Tong-Gun Lee are partners, Brandon Ryu is a senior foreign attorney, Dong Il Shin is an associate and Tom Henderson is a foreign attorney at Shin & Kim LLC.
+1 Chris Chang-Hyun Song and Tong-Gun Lee are partners, Brandon Ryu is a senior foreign attorney and Dong Il Shin is an associate at Shin & Kim LLC.